shank03/StatsBar/README.md

 -----

-I know it's not that great, doesn't even have an icon.
+I know it's not that great.
 But feel free to open issues for additions or features !